wamp-proto/wamp-proto/WAMPv2.md

 ## WAMP Messages

-WAMP RPC and PubSub are provided via the following messages which are explained in detail in the further sections.
+WAMP RPC and PubSub are provided via the following messages which are explained in detail in the further sections:

 1. **Auxiliary**